dailsoncampos/dailsoncampos/README.md

 ### About me

 #### I'm Dailson Campos.
 Bachelor's degree in Computer Science from the Federal University of Western Pará and postgraduate in Data Engineering from PUC of Minas Gerais.
-I am currently seeking opportunities to start a career focused on Data, working as a Data Engineer.

 ### Stacks